tikul/music-visualizer/README.md

 # music-visualizer
-A simple music visualizer for Windows
+A simple music visualizer for Windows made with [openFrameworks](http://openframeworks.cc/).